bigtoast/pillage/README.md

-Pillage ( Alpha.
-Still under development )
+Pillage
 =======

 A super lightweight stats and monitoring lib for the jvm.
-It provides counters, metrics, timers, labels and jvm stats.
+It provides counters, metrics, timers, labels, gauges and jvm stats.
 The goals are to be lightweight, fast, make good use of resources and be flexible enough to easily hack on pieces when needed.

 The library was put together by pillaging a number of other open source libs ( hence the name ) for